sorimrl/soRimStar/sc1/README.md

+# Docker is Ready

+docker push woodolee/torchcraftai:latest

-# docker Setting  with cuda9.2 & ubuntu18.04
+# How to set docker with cuda9.2 & ubuntu18.04 to study torchcraftai

 sudo docker run --gpus all -t -d --name torchcraft_gpu_on nvidia/cuda:9.2-devel-ubuntu18.04